Szeg\H{o} type asymptotics for the reproducing kernel in spaces of full-plane weighted polynomials: Introduction

 We shall refer to $S(z,w)$ as the \textit{Szeg\H{o} kernel} associated with $\Gamma$ (or $U$).

-Many interesting properties of the Szeg\H{o} kernel can be found in Garabedian's thesis work \cite{Gar}.
-We remark also that there is a different natural way to define $H^p$-spaces over general domains, see \cite[Section 10]{D}.
+Many interesting properties of the Szeg\H{o} kernel can be found in Garabedian's thesis work \cite{Gar} and in the book \cite{Bell}.
+A different natural way to define $H^p$-spaces over general domains is discussed in e.g.~ \cite[Section 10]{D}.